izzycrouch/izzycrouch/README.md

 ## Hi there 👋

+I'm currently completing a Northcoders bootcamp, learning about Data Engineering, AI and Machine Learning!

 <!--
 **izzycrouch/izzycrouch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.